-Unlike the other films in the series, this film features Grand Moff Tarkin (Peter Cushing) as the ranking Imperial villain, instead of Emperor Palpatine (Ian McDiarmid).
+Unlike the other movies in the franchise, this movie features Grand Moff Tarkin (Peter Cushing) as the ranking Imperial villain, instead of Emperor Palpatine (Ian McDiarmid).
 Both of their names are references to the Roman Republic/Empire.
 The Tarquins were kings of Rome in the days before the Roman Republic.
 Palatine Hill was a major location in the city of Rome.

 The chess scene on the Millennium Falcon was done using stop-motion creatures.
-The crew considered doing it with costumed actors, but opted for the stop-motion technique, as they wanted to avoid comparisons and similarities to the film Westworld.
+The crew considered doing it with costumed actors, but opted for the stop-motion technique, as they wanted to avoid comparisons and similarities to the movie Westworld (1973).

 At one point, George Lucas planned for the characters of Luke Skywalker and his aunt and uncle, to be dwarves.
 Lucas would eventually use the dwarf hero idea in the film Willow (1988).

-20th Century Fox bought the screenplay, largely because George Lucas had hired conceptual artist Ralph McQuarrie to create paintings of a number of scenes to help sell it.
+Twentieth Century Fox bought the screenplay largely because George Lucas had hired conceptual artist Ralph McQuarrie to create paintings of several scenes to help sell it.

 The day before he began filming as C-3PO, Anthony Daniels tried on his costume for the first time.
 Within two steps, the left leg shattered down into the plastic of the left foot, beginning to stab the actor every time he took a step.

-George Lucas had ILM watch archival footage of World War II dogfights as reference material for the final battle over the Death Star.
+George Lucas had Industrial Light & Magic watch archival footage of World War II dogfights as reference material for the final battle over the Death Star.
 The practice evolved into pre-visualization "animatics" used today.
 Former fighter pilots were employed as technical advisors.
 Audio recordings of radio communications made during dogfights were studied, to help with the dialogue.

 During a holiday break for Christmas in 1976, Mark Hamill and Carrie Fisher spent a few days in New York City together.
 One evening they saw a movie together, and a trailer for Star Wars happened to be showed prior to the feature.
 Hamill recalls that upon the ending of the trailer, a heckler shouted, "Coming soon to the Late Show!"